 So… what is a visiting scholar?

 A visiting scholar (also known as a visiting researcher, visiting fellow, visiting lecturer or visiting professor) is an academic who visits a host university to teach, lecture or perform research in their area of expertise.
 It’s a pretty big deal to be invited to another uni as a visiting scholar.
-It’s a recognition of a scholar’s expertise in the field – and it’s something to be very proud of.
+It’s a recognition of a scholar’s expertise in the field and something to be very proud of.

 Charles Sturt plays host to leading international scholar

-Leonie is Director of the Te Kotahi Research Institute at the University of Waikato, and Director of Māori and Indigenous Analysis Ltd. A leading Kaupapa Māori educator and researcher, Leonie works in the intersecting fields of education, health, whānau wellbeing, Māori immersion education, policy analysis, Māori women’s issues and the politics of the representation of Indigenous Peoples.
+Leonie is Director of the Te Kotahi Research Institute at the University of Waikato, and Director of Māori and Indigenous Analysis Ltd. A leading Kaupapa Māori educator and researcher, Leonie works in the intersecting fields of education, health, whānau wellbeing, Māori immersion education, policy analysis, Māori women’s issues and the politics of the representation of Indigenous people.

 Insight sat down with Leonie

 As a researcher and activist, much of Leonie’s work is centred on issues facing contemporary Indigenous people, specifically in New Zealand.

 “A lot of our work is based around looking at the regeneration and resurgence of traditional knowledge – so knowledge, language, culture, ceremony – all of those things about Indigenous wellbeing.

 “The other part of the work is thinking about the impact and the destruction that colonisation caused to those knowledges.
 And the consequences or outcomes of those disruptions – what was the impact of that?

 “What’s been the impact of the denial of language, separation of families, removal from land, and denial of culture and ceremony?